will-henney/teresa-turtle-paper-overleaf/ref-reply.md

 We agree that the kinematical ages have considerable uncertainty because of this effect and it is worthwhile to interrogate our proposed interpretation and look for alternative explanations.
 We have therefore added a paragraph to the end of section 5.1 that describes a re-analysis of the proper motions under a worst-case scenario for the systematic error in image alignment between epochs.
 We find that although this does reduce the contrast between the red and blue knot axes, there is still a significant difference in the average dynamic ages.
 It is difficult to see how non-radial motions, if present, might change this result.
+We have added these new results to the figures and tables.

 > The reconstruction of Fig. 22 puts the knot complex outside of the lobes while the numbers of Table 2 places them closer to the centre than the lobes (if I understand this correctly).
 It seems unexpected such dense structures are embedded in a very low density halo.